 To include younger students in our Wrongful Conviction Day program, we encouraged local elementary schools and libraries to share a reading of The Trial of Cardigan Jones.
 This children's book, written by Tim Egan, tells a charming story about a hapless moose who is wrongfully accused of stealing a woman’s pie.

-The story follows Cardigan’s experiences from ‘crime’ to arrest through trial, and is an excellent primer for the very young on the basics of the criminal legal system and the presumption of innocence, and the importance of not jumping to conclusions.
+The story follows Cardigan’s experiences from ‘crime’ to arrest through trial, and is an excellent primer on the basics of the criminal legal system and the presumption of innocence, and the importance of not jumping to conclusions.
 Pictured here is one of our Staff Attorneys and Sgt.
-Bender reading the book to class of elementary students.
+Bender reading the book to students.

 Wrapping It Up

 In celebration of the conclusion of Wrongful Conviction Day, GIP hosts a gathering.
 Presenters, educators, and supporters are all invited to this event to reflect on the day and discuss the causes, consequences, and remedies for wrongful convictions.
 This past year, in 2019, GIP invited guests to the Georgia Beer Garden, where they were also able to participate in a Wrongful Convictions Trivia competition.

 Pictured here are five of the exonerees who shared their stories in the presentations given on Wrongful Conviction Day 2019.
 (Left to Right: Marquis Jackson, Clarence Harrison, John White, Calvin Johnson, Jimmie Gardner)